Solved – SQL Database Restore Error 5243 or 5242 – Best Guide

 WITH NORECOVERY

-Using DBCC CHECKDB Transact-SQL.
+Using DBCC CHECKDB Transact-SQL

 DBCC CHECKDB can be used in order to repair the corrupt database.
 It provides two repairing modes, REPAIR_BUILD, and REPAIR_ALLOW_DATA_LOSS.
 It is recommended that you use REPAIR_BUILD mode as this can repair the database without any loss of data.
 REPAIR_ALLOW_DATA_LOSS can repair the database structure but there will be a data loss.
 Refer to Microsoft’s official DBCC CHECKDB documentation for better understanding of syntaxes, arguments, remarks, and practices.